andrewchambers/hermes/doc/quick-start/quick-start.md

 Installing from source:

-- Ensure you have latest janet from git, pkg-config, curl, libarchive and libbsd installed.
+- Ensure you have latest janet from git, pkg-config, curl, and a musl libc gcc toolchain installed.

 ```
 $ git clone https://github.com/andrewchambers/hermes